 About Utah's Backcountry

 Every day, thousands of people enjoy Utah's famous backcountry — the areas outside of ski area boundaries.
 A lot of skiers, snowmobilers, snowshoers, snowboarders, hikers, climbers and other sports enthusiasts regularly take to Utah's very accessible backcountry from hundreds of trailheads throughout the state.
 Those leaving the protection of ski area boundaries or entering the backcountry from a trailhead need standard avalanche rescue gear, avalanche training and need to regularly consult the Utah Avalanche Center website for critical avalanche safety information before venturing out.
+(Read: 4 Tips to Prepare for Utah's Winter Backcountry)

 - There are extra responsibilities with heli-skiing and riding.
 Guides will bring you up to speed on their terrain, but to learn more about backcountry access and safety, get information on where to go now or just stay current on the most accurate conditions being reported in Utah, check out the Utah Avalanche Center.